ExcelliumSA/PostDeploymentSecurityCheck-Study/README.md

 # Lab

+> The NodeJS sample app is deployed, at each commit on the **main** branch, on a [Heroku](https://www.heroku.com/) platform instance located on https://xlm-blogpost-deploy-check.herokuapp.com

 The folder **app** contain the NodeJS sample application against all post-deployment validation are applied.

-Use the command below to start the app - it will be accessible on `http://localhost:5000` :
+Use the command below to start the app - it will be accessible on http://localhost:5000 :

 ```bash
 $ cd app